hissain/dsp-spectrogram/README.md

     sh build.sh
     ```

 5. Run the generated executable to generate spectrogram data.
+Please refer to src/main.c to understand whats going on and start exploring from there.
    ```bash
     sh run.sh
     ```